Lexpeartha/portfolio/content/projects/pixpuzz.md

 ## Description & details

 Game was made with [Godot]{.highlight} and [C#]{.highlight}, and published on Itch.io.
-It's a simple puzzle game, I used as an opportunity to dive into Godot Engine and design some puzzles.
+It's a simple puzzle game I used as an opportunity to dive into Godot Engine and design some puzzles.
 Every sprite was created in [Aseprite]{.highlight}.

 Game is partially inspired by puzzles from games such as *Portal*, *The Witness* and *Baba Is You*.